petsc/petsc/src/docs/sphinx_docs/faq/index.rst

  Frequently Asked Questions (FAQ)
 ==================================

-This page provides help with the most common questions about PETSc, it's design, execution, and general organization.
+This page provides help with the most common questions about PETSc and its design, execution, and general organization.

 .. contents:: Table Of Contents